TangoAgency/Skald/README.md

 ```

 #### Additional info:
-searchTracks and searchPlaylists methods return merged lists of tracks or playlists from authenticated services.
-Order of entities in final list is determined by the order in which you added providers in static ```Skald.with``` method.
+These methods (searchTracks and searchPlaylists) returns merged lists of tracks or playlists from authenticated services.
+Order of entities in final list is determined by the order in which you added providers in a static ```Skald.with``` method.

 ### Get track information
-#### In order to get TrackMetadata which contains useful track info, use playback listener
+#### In order to get TrackMetadata which contains useful track information, use playback listener
 Playback listener's methods are triggered when playback event occurs(play, pause etc.).
-By implementing its method you can inform a user about these events.
-Especially, you can notify about the current track.
+In onPlayEvent method you have access to track information.
 Just add and implement OnPlaybackListener class:
 ```java
 skaldMusicService.addOnPlaybackListener(new OnPlaybackListener() {